Anderson's orthogonality catastrophe: Proof of Lemma

 and

 Then, using the boundedness of $V$ and the estimates \eqref{def:chi_L5} and \eqref{def:chi_L7}, we obtain

 where $C_{<}:= (2C/\pi n) \, (E_{0}+1)\|V\|_{\infty} < \infty$.

-We estimate the norm of \eqref{D>} with the help of the geometric resolvent equation -- see e.g.\ \cite[Lemma 2.5.2]{MR1935594}, whose proof extends to Kato decomposable potentials -- the bound \eqref{def:chi_L5} and the fact that $\xi(z) =0$ if $\dist(z,\R) \ge 3$.
+We estimate the norm of \eqref{D>} with the help of the geometric resolvent inequality -- see e.g.\ \cite[Lemma 2.5.2]{MR1935594}, whose proof extends to Kato decomposable potentials --, the bound \eqref{def:chi_L5} and the fact that $\xi(z) =0$ if $\dist(z,\R) \ge 3$.
 This gives for $L > 3$

 where $\delta\Lambda_{L} := \Lambda_L\setminus \Lambda_{L-1}$ and the constant $C_{\textsc{gre}} < \infty$ depends only on $E_{0}$, the space dimension and the potentials $V_{0}$ and $V$.
 The operator norm in the last line of \eqref{De-ge} is bounded by a Combes-Thomas estimate for operator kernels of resolvents, see e.g.\ \cite[Thm.~1]{MR1937430},